openstack-archive/dragonflow/doc/source/devrefs/models.rst

 to fetch by IDs and other properties, the new DbStore takes note of model's indexes and creates lookups to allow faster retrieval.
-Indexes, similar to events are passed in `indexes=` parameter of construct_nb_db_model decorator and speficied as a dictionary where the key is the index name and the value is the field indexed by (or a tuple of fields, if the index is multi-key).
+Indexes, similar to events are passed in `indexes=` parameter of construct_nb_db_model decorator and specified as a dictionary where the key is the index name and the value is the field indexed by (or a tuple of fields, if the index is multi-key).
 For example if we'd like to add index by year we can define it as: